dustmop/makechr/README.md

                      instead of a pixel art image as a graphics source.
 Can be obtained by dumping the memory of an NES emulator.

+    --makepal        Generate a palette object file from an image.

+    --allow-overflow    [comps]  Components that allow overflow.
+Only "s" for "spritelist" is currently implemented.

     --palette-view      [image]  Output the palette to an image file.

     --colorization-view [image]  Output an image file with the palette for